pwojcieszak/TeamBalancer/README.md

 # TeamBalancer
 The Team Balancer project is a Java application that divides a group of individuals into teams of equal size while attempting to balance the teams based on their "rate" attributes.
-It's created as a interview task from Software Mind.
+It's a interview task from Software Mind.
 There are plenty of ways of executing test classes, I will describe just two of them.

 # Running test suite using Maven in Command Line